dyhes/zulip/templates/zerver/help/setting-up-zulip-for-a-class.md

 A few notes:

 - Small classes may need just one discussion stream for all lectures.
-- If you are [using a single Zulip organization][separate-orgs] for more than one class, all stream names should be prefixed with the name of the class, e.g. “CS101 > Lecture 1: Course intro”.
+- If you are [using a single Aloha organization][separate-orgs] for more than one class, all stream names should be prefixed with the name of the class, e.g. “CS101 > Lecture 1: Course intro”.